Individual Lessons- Complemented by Obligatory Group Lessons

 All individual lessons are open to observers.
 Observation is crucial for being able to establish when a child is ready to start with the lessons.
 The teacher will let you know in advance whether you will have an observer in your lesson.

-It is crucial for the parent of a child who wants to learn the cello to find out what the Suzuki method is about and what it entails, what the parent is expected to do and contribute and whether the parent is ready for the commitment.
+It is crucial for the parent to learn and understand what it entails to teach the cello to a very young child, what the parent is expected to do and contribute and whether the parent is ready for the commitment.

 It is important for a child to watch other children's lessons before they start with their own lessons as they can see and learn what is expected from the student, how the lessons work and what they have to do at home in order to progress.